My grandad was born in a bomb shelter in Germany during WWII. He migrated to England and grew up on the same council estate as Noddy Holder.

 My in-laws are farmers and once made it into the national press with a giant lamb they named “Lambo” (supposedly the heaviest ever recorded).

 By day, I work on building Epic, an electronic health record, for the NHS.
-I aim to empower healthcare professionals to deliver great care.
+My aim is to empower healthcare professionals to deliver great care.

 My son recently had life-saving surgery to remove a perforated ulcer from his duodenal artery.
 I’m writing a memoir about it.